Science News and Science Matters 2017

 Science news August 13th 2017 Quark-Gluon plasma

-Scientists in New York at the RHIC (Relativistic Heavy Ion Collider) caused heavy gold nuclei, travelling close to the speed of sound, to collide.
+Scientists in New York at the RHIC (Relativistic Heavy Ion Collider) caused heavy gold nuclei, travelling close to the speed of light, to collide.
 What was produced was quark-gluon plasma, the hottest, least viscous, fastest rotating vortical matter ever produced.
 The transition of this to hadrons was fundamental to the events soon after the Big Bang.
 The quark-gluon plasma was predicted to act like a vortex, like water going down a plug, and this has now been observed.
 Another step forward in our understanding of the strong nuclear force.
 Captain Kirk would be proud.

 Read more at Nature 548, pp34-35 Nature 548 pp62-65